zhuhaoxlj/FansBar/README.md

 # Web Stats Monitor

-A Python script that monitors web page statistics every second and saves the data to a CSV file.
+A Python tool that monitors web page statistics and displays them in your macOS menu bar.

 ## Features

-- Monitors webpage metrics (visitors, original posts, followers, following) in real-time
+- Monitors webpage metrics from CSDN and Toutiao platforms
-- Records data every second (configurable)
+- Displays follower counts in the macOS menu bar with automatic rotation
-- Saves data to CSV for later analysis
+- Records data to CSV files for later analysis
-- Works with CSDN user profiles by default
 - Uses DrissionPage for browser automation (no Selenium dependency)
+- Provides easy access through a system menu bar icon

 ## Installation